lupyuen/lupyuen.github.io/src/rust6.md

 #![no_std]   // For NuttX Only: Use Rust Core Library (instead of Rust Standard Library)
 ```

 Yep indeed!
-Just comment out the above lines and run our Rust Blinky App on __Linux / macOS / Windows__ (WSL)...
+Just comment out the above lines and our Rust Blinky App will run on __Linux / macOS / Windows__ (WSL)...

 ```bash
 $ git clone https://github.com/lupyuen/nuttx-rust-app